 - The coordinator will need to provide validation of attending an exercise either as a facilitator, player, or evaluator.
 Confirmation of this activity can be validated by providing the sign-in sheets from the attended exercise. - Exercises that the Regional PHEP Coordinator participates in as an observer will not count as participating in the exercise.

-- The Regional PHEP Coordinators will participate as a facilitator, player, or evaluator for one (1) exercise during the budget period. - This requirement is due on or before June 30, 2024.
+- The Regional PHEP Coordinators will participate as a facilitator, player, or evaluator for the annual PHEP exercise the budget period. - This requirement is due on or before June 30, 2025.